jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 \end{align*}
 $$

-The purpose of this function is to mapping the range of linear functions $z = w_1x_1 + w_2x_2 + b$ to the range of possibility $[0, 1]$ .
+The purpose of this function is to mapping the range of linear functions $z = w_1x_1 + w_2x_2 + b$ to the range of probability $[0, 1]$ .

 ## Decision Boundary
-After we found a tool(Sigmoid) helping us calculates possibility, back to our goal is classification.
+After we found a tool(Sigmoid) helping us calculates probability, Returning to our goal, which is classification.
-The linear function $z$ can help us define a boundary in order to find the zone of the binary categories; hence on this line, the possibility of category A or B are the same(50%), which means $P = 50\% = 0.5$ .
+The linear function $z$ can help us define a boundary in order to find the zone of the binary categories; hence on this line, the probability of category A or B is the same(50%), which means $P = 50\% = 0.5$ .

 > In other words, when $P > 0.5$ , recognize it to be A; otherwise $P < 0.5$ will be B.